Service summary:

 • In most cases, we apostille a ‘copy’ of the deed poll

-To get an apostille for a Deed Poll, it first needs to be signed by a solicitor or notary public.
-Most Deed Polls are not solicitor-signed when created.
+To get an apostille for a Deed Poll, it first needs to be signed by an FCDO-registered solicitor or notary public.
+Most Deed Polls are not court or solicitor-signed when created.

 If your Deed Poll was not solicitor-signed originally, a copy can be certified by a solicitor as a true copy and then issued with an apostille.